 Q. I am a quality assurance professional working for a small start-up company.
-I am setting up their quality management system, but I have little experience with complaint handling.
+I am setting up their quality management system, but I have little experience with complaint handling or root cause analysis.
 Can you provide some basic advice on setting up a system to handle customer complaints?

 The first element of a robust complaint system is to establish a standard operating procedure (SOP) for complaint handling.
 The SOP should indicate the communication vehicle used to collect customer complaint information.
 These communication avenues can include, but are not limited to, use of a dedicated telephone number and/or an Internet link where customers can report the problem they are having with your product.

-It may seem archaic to recommend a phone number, but it is necessary because not everyone taking your medication is comfortable with or has access to the Internet, and these individuals may be more at ease leaving a message on an answering machine.
+It may seem archaic to recommend a phone number during a risk analysis, but it is necessary because not everyone taking your medication is comfortable with or has access to the Internet.
+These individuals may be more at ease leaving a message on an answering machine.
 Needless to say, this is an element of the complaint handling system that might be outsourced.
 If you decide to outsource this activity, you should specify this in your SOP and have a quality agreement with the company that is performing this service for you.

 Once the basic communication elements are determined and established, they need to be monitored on a routine frequency.
 The monitoring frequency should be established in the SOP for the handling of complaints.
 The phone line and the weblink should be monitored at a minimum once a day.
 It would be ideal if the communication lines could be continuously monitored, but this may be impractical for a small company.
 If this activity has been outsourced, the information collected on a daily basis by the service provider should be collected and reviewed on a daily basis by the company.

-The next element needed for effective complaint handling is determining the information that you need from the customer.
-At a minimum you will want to know (4):
+The next element needed for effective complaint handling is determining the minimum information that you need from the customer.
+To effectively help conduct a root cause analysis, you will want to know:

 - Name and contact information